Sign in

 5. Station Yourself In Digital Nomad Hubs

 By staying in a city that’s known to be digital nomad hub like Lisbon, Portugal, you’re way more likely to find nomad events being held.
 There are several cities known to foster nomadic communities.
-Some examples are Chiang Mai, Thailand, Canngu, Bali, Seoul, South Korea, and Mexico City, Mexico.
+Some examples are Chiang Mai, Thailand, Pererenan, Bali, Seoul, South Korea, and Mexico City, Mexico.
 Digital nomads flock to these locations for their liveability, low cost of living, and (usually!) fast wifi.
 In cities like these, you’ll easily find a nomadic community, since so many people are in the same exact boat there.
 Be on the lookout for flyers at coffee shops and hostels for nomad events.
 Hostels and coliving locations in digital nomad cities often hold networking events for nomads.

 Best for: All digital nomads and remote workers